-Faculty and students are invited to showcase their research and learn about interdisciplinary studies addressing critical public health issues for Marylanders, the region, the nation and beyond in the era of healthcare reform.
-Poster abstracts should be 350 words or less, and can address a wide range of topics.
+Faculty and students are invited to showcase their research and learn about interdisciplinary studies that contribute to reimagining health and the broadening scope and concept of health.
+Poster abstracts should be 350 words or less, using the following format:

 - Behavioral Health, Mental Health, Substance Abuse, Opioid Epidemic

 Environmental Health, Occupational Health, Environmental Justice and Climate Change

-Health Literacy, Health Communications, Health Education
+Health Literacy, Health Communication , Health Education

-- Physical Activity, Exercise Physiology, Movement
+Obesity Prevention.
+Physical Activity, Exercise Physiology, Movement

-- Surveillance, Community Needs Assessment, Pedagogy
+Data Analytics, Surveillance, Community Needs Assessment, Pedagogy

 Posters should be no larger than 4' x 4'.
 You will be assigned a space that is this size.
 A regular poster size is about 3' x 4'.
-Posters must be placed in the Grand Ballroom of the Stamp Student Union between 7:30 a.m. and 10:00 a.m. on Thursday, April 6.
+Posters must be placed in the Grand Ballroom of the Stamp Student Union between 7:30 a.m. and 10:00 a.m. on Tuesday, April 3.
 You will be assigned a specific space when you arrive.
 Presentation walls, tacks, and velcro will be available for you to hang your poster.
 Posters should be removed at the end of the day.
 Any remaining posters will be collected and can be retrieved from the Office of the Dean in the School of Public Health (room 2242).
 Please contact the Office of the Dean at (301) 405-2438 if you have questions or need to make other arrangements for picking up your poster.

 Faculty and students from the University of Maryland School of Public Health can access logo files for use on their posters at: http://sph.umd.edu/content/school-public-health-and-department-logos